mysociety/alaveteli/doc/manual/docs/customising/config.md

 ## The general configuration file

-The alaveteli code ships with an example configuration file: `config/general.yml-example`.
+The Alaveteli code ships with an example configuration file: `config/general.yml-example`.

 As part of the [installation process]({{ page.baseurl }}/docs/installing/ ), the example file gets copied to `config/general.yml`.
 You **must** edit this file to